Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Algorithm Development and Online Demonstration

 \begin{enumerate} \item \textbf{Step 1: Aggregating TPs over a drift region}: Since this study relies only on collection-plane wire waveforms, the first step involves gathering and re-ordering TPs from the 3456 collection-plane channels over a full $2.3\,$ms drift window (drift region).
 Because the online TPC-based data selection operates on TPs organized per drift region, the algorithm is correspondingly developed and validated using the same drift region structure. \item \textbf{Step 2: Identifying potential Bragg peak locations within a drift region:} In this step, the algorithm identifies candidate Bragg peaks---points of maximum energy deposition---as seeds for locating the characteristic kinked topology of the decay.
 First, the drift region is subdivided into ``slices,'' each covering $36$ consecutive (in physical space) channels and $575$ consecutive time-ticks.
 Slicing reduces the amount of information that must be processed to find the Bragg peak associated with stopping muons and enables further parallelization, while also ensuring reliable Bragg peak identification, particularly as more than one Bragg peak candidate can be identified in a given drift region.
 Within each slice, the TP with the highest integrated ADC charge and peak amplitude is selected.
 A TP is classified as a Bragg peak candidate if its integrated ADC charge lies within $850-2150$ ADC counts and if its maximum amplitude falls within $100-200$ ADC counts.
 These values were optimized by manually scanning 300 event displays from the stopping muon MC sample; relevant distributions are shown in figure~\ref{fig:brgpeakopt}.
+While visual inspection establishes reasonable, physics-motivated parameter ranges, further algorithm performance optimization should be possible through more rigorous offline analysis of the simulation.